 Shortly after someone starts using meth, they will begin to crave the pleasurable feelings that it causes.

-However, this potent stimulant is dangerous to abuse.
+However, this potent stimulant is dangerous to misuse.
 Repeated use of meth results in:

 Cocaine/Crack Cocaine

-Next on the list of stimulants from strongest to weakest is cocaine.
+Next on the list of stimulants is cocaine.
 Much like methamphetamine, this powdery, illicit stimulant also increases the amount of dopamine in the body.

-Many people who don’t get the help that they need from an addiction to cocaine end up having a heart attack or stroke because of the tachycardia and high blood pressure that it causes.
+Many people who don’t get the help that they need from a cocaine addiction end up having a heart attack or stroke because of the tachycardia and high blood pressure that it causes.

 Amphetamines